Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    linux# CSM_PATH=$(pwd)/${CSM_RELEASE}
    ```

-   The ISO and other files are now available in the directory from the extracted CSM tar.
+   The ISO and other files are now available in the directory from the extracted CSM tarball.

-1. Install/upgrade CSI; check if a newer version was included in the tar-ball.
+1. Install/upgrade CSI; check if a newer version was included in the tarball.

    ```bash
    linux# rpm -Uvh $(find ./${CSM_RELEASE}/rpm/cray/csm/ -name "cray-site-init-*.x86_64.rpm" | sort -V | tail -1)